kamil-kw/kamil_cv_1st_project/README.md

 * **Navigation Bar:**

-    All buttons have text color set to blanchedalmond same as borders arround once site is actice after visit will chnge color to sea blue to match with background image:
+    All buttons have text color set to blanchedalmond same as borders -once a site is active.
+After the visit this will change to sea blue color to match the background image:
-    * **About me** button will direct you to Home page.
+    * **About me** button will direct you to the Home page.
     * **Resume** button will direct you to my work history.
-    * **Contact** button will direct you to Home page.
+    * **Contact** button will direct you to the Contact page.

 * **Hero image:**

-    Was style to achvie multi dementional, animation added to increase size of hero image to 1.1
+    Was style to achieve multi dimensional, animation added to increase size of hero image to 1.1

 * **Title area:**

     Text was checked against typos, the font size ensured to match the most popular screen sizes